 Outside work, Iain’s great love is fashion and the fashion industry, and his profound understanding of beautifully made objects has given him an innate understanding of the world of luxury.
 “We’re in the business of delivering a feeling,” he says.
 “We have always understood the importance of providing a series of touchpoints for people who move in the world of luxury.
 You might buy a handbag in Alexander McQueen, drink a cocktail at The Wolseley and then spend the night at The Apartment at The Connaught.
 As the David Collins Studio brand has evolved, we have created our own unique ecosystem within the world of luxury.”
 Iain is also passionate about craft from a sustainability standpoint.

 For Iain, one of the most rewarding and compelling aspects of his work is being able to support exceptional artisans.
 “We love working with talented people who are as passionate about creating beautiful things as we are.
 Now, as we look towards developing product ranges, this is even more relevant.
 It’s a very exciting time for David Collins Studio.”

-As Creative Director of David Collins Studio, Simon Rawlings has overseen the realisation of some of the world’s most iconic hospitality, residential and retail spaces.
-In the course of two decades at The Studio, he has collaborated with clients such as Harrods, Alexander McQueen and Mandarin Oriental, both in reinventing prominent buildings and establishing important new landmarks.
+As Chief Creative Officer of David Collins Studio, Simon Rawlings has overseen the realisation of some of the world’s most iconic hospitality, residential and retail spaces.
+Since joining in 1998, he has collaborated with clients such as Harrods, Alexander McQueen and Mandarin Oriental, both in reinventing prominent buildings and establishing important new landmarks.